aaronpk/oauth-authorization-server-discovery/draft-parecki-authorization-server-discovery.md

   RFC6749:
   RFC6750:
   RFC8414:
-  RFC9110:

 informative:
-  RFC8707:
   RFC7591:
   I-D.ietf-oauth-step-up-authn-challenge:

 --- abstract

-This specification enables configuration of an OAuth client by providing the client with only the location of a resource server, by providing a mechanism for a resource server to indicate which authorization server it uses.
+This specification provides a mechanism for an access-controlled HTTP resource to indicate which OAuth authorization server it uses.
+This allows the use of OAuth 2.0 authentication by clients that do not have prior knowledge about the resource server's configuration.

 --- middle

 # Introduction

-In order to obtain an access token to access a resource server, an OAuth 2.0 client needs to know the authorization server to use for the request.
-OAuth 2.0 ({{RFC6749}}) does not provide any mechanisms for authorization server discovery, and other OAuth 2.0 extensions have left authorization server discovery out of scope as well.
+In order to obtain an access token to access an HTTP resource, an OAuth 2.0 client needs to know the authorization server to use for the request.
+OAuth 2.0 {{RFC6749}} does not provide any mechanism for authorization server discovery, and other OAuth 2.0 extensions have left authorization server discovery out of scope as well.

 This specification provides a mechanism for a resource server to indicate which authorization server it accepts access tokens from, so that an OAuth client can be configured with only the location of the resource server.

-For example, an email client could provide an interface for a user to enter the URL of their JMAP server.
-The email client would make a request to the server to discover the authorization server, then initiate an OAuth authorization flow to obtain tokens.
+For example, an email client could provide an interface for a user to enter the URL of their JMAP server {{?RFC8620}}.
+The email client would make a request to the JMAP server to discover the authorization server, then initiate an OAuth authorization flow to obtain tokens.

-This specification extends the `WWW-Authenticate` response header defined by OAuth 2.0 Bearer Token Usage ({{RFC6750}}) to include the issuer URI (defined in OAuth 2.0 Authorization Server Metadata {{RFC8414}}) of the authorization server.
+This specification extends the `WWW-Authenticate` response header defined by OAuth 2.0 Bearer Token Usage {{RFC6750}} to include an optional issuer URI (defined in OAuth 2.0 Authorization Server Metadata {{RFC8414}}) of the authorization server.

 ## Usage and Applicability

-TODO: Clarify the scope of this extension, e.g. that it is intended only for use when it is not possible to pre-configure a client to know about both the AS and RS.
-Reference the Security Considerations section for more details about the dangers of RS-driven discovery.
+This specification is intended for use with access-controlled HTTP resources that conform to a standardized or well-known format or protocol.
+When such resources proliferate, it becomes impractical for clients to maintain advance knowledge about every HTTP origin that offers such a resource.
+Instead, in this specification, the client is presumed to be configured with a URI for this resource at runtime.

+At present, access control in this situation is generally limited to the HTTP Basic and Digest authentication schemes.
+These schemes use only a simple username and password, and cannot support modern authentication capabilities such as Two-Factor Authentication, Single Sign-On, and password recovery flows.
+This specification enables clients to make use of these richer authentication procedures via the OAuth 2.0 system.

+This specification can be used whether or not the authorization server has prior knowledge of the specific client implementation.
+For example, an authorization server might restrict authorization to a small number of well-known clients, or it might authorize any compatible client.

+Authorization Server Discovery allows an unrecognized resource to initiate an OAuth 2.0 authentication procedure.
+This carries significant security risks; see {{security}} for details.

 # Conventions and Definitions